-I know what we're going to do with the snow, if we actually get what they're calling for (post created night before impending snowmageddon).
-We are going to get out there in it and play until our fingers fall off!!
-LOL.
-Of course, I'm joking.
-I know the signs of when they've had enough and need to warm up.
-But, some of you may be wondering what kind of activities or even crafts you can do with your kids in the event of a good snow.
-Here's a list of things to do at home you're sure to enjoy (we have, MANY times over the years).
+Well, a week ago it was 60 degrees.
+Today, there’s multiple inches of snow and ice.
+That’s Tennessee for ya!
+It’s time to bundle up, get out there and play until our fingers fall off.
+Of course, we’re joking.
+But, some of you may be wondering what kind of snow day activities or even crafts you can do with your kids in a good snow.
+Here’s a list of things to do at home you’re sure to enjoy (we have, MANY times over the years).

 - Ice bowl luminaries.
 Using a set of flexible nesting bowls, you’ll freeze water between them overnight.
 Once it’s frozen, pop it out, set it on the ground upside down and put either a glow stick or battery operated tea light under it.

 - Trampoline + Snow = Instant Fort!
 Don’t go bouncing the snow away just yet, see if you can pile it up around the sides on the ground and crawl UNDER the trampoline for a snow fort fun day!
 If you don’t have a trampoline, use two chairs, a mop, a broom and a sheet.
 Set the two chairs apart from each other but facing.
 Put the mop and broom across the two chairs.
 Lay a sheet over them.
 Wait for it to snow!

 - Snowball fight!
 Grab your ice cream scooper and start making some snowballs.
 This is a fast and fun way to make them.
 Set some rules before they start pounding each other in the face, though. 🙂

 - Don’t forget about Frosty.
 Kids love making snowmen and a good dusting of snow could be all that you need to make even a little one — which is best for little kids and can be set upon the porch for all to see.

 - Snow maze.
 Use your feet or a shovel and make a maze in the snow for the kids to follow.
 One foot off the path and they’re out!
 It just takes a little bit of thinking on the parents’ part.